Solar Whiz Commercial — FAQ’s

 19) Can I install a Solar Whiz on my shed/workshop etc.?

-As the Solar Whiz is completely solar operated, a unit can be installed in sheds where there is no electricity available.
+As the Solar Whiz is completely solar operated, it is also suitable for installation on sheds where there is no electricity available.

 20) How difficult is it to install a Solar Whiz?